Note:

 - Under Supported account types, select the account type that can use the application or access the API.
 For security reasons, we recommend selecting Accounts in this organizational directory only (single-tenant).
 With the other options, it could be possible for users of other tenants to log in to Personio accounts.

-- Under Provider settings, copy the text next to Callback URI.
+- Under Provider settings, copy the text next to Callback URLs/Redirect UIRs.

 - Return to Microsoft Entra ID.
-Paste the Callback URI that you copied from Personio into the field under Redirect URI.
+Paste the Callback URL that you copied from Personio into the field under Redirect URI.

 - You also need to enter the following address into the field under Redirect URI: